I love making my own homemade creams and this beeswax body moisturizer lotion recipe is one of the latest additions to my arsenal.

 There are some variations to the recipe that you can add.
 You could change the essential oils or the olive oil for any other carrier oil.

-#The texture is similar to a body lotion but when left in the fridge for a few hours the texture can thicken.
+#The texture is similar to a body lotion, but when left in the fridge for a few hours the texture thickens.

-I have made two jars, one for the body and another one for the face with cornstarch to make it less oily and it works great for me.
-I would recommend starting applying only a tiny amount and rub until is well absorbed.
+I have made two jars, one for the body and another one for the face.
+I have added cornstarch to make it less oily.

 Homemade Body Lotion Recipe With Beeswax